 According to Strabo, the streets of New Smyrna were well paved with stone, and the city contained several squares, porticoes, fountains, a public library, and numerous temples and other public buildings.
-A temple dedicated of Zeus Akraios stood on the slopes of Mount Pagus.
-Smyrna also possessed a harbour where the Temple of the Mother Goddess and the gymnasium also stood.
-After the establishment of the Roman Province of Asia in 133 BC, Smyrna was rewarded with various grants and privileges, having sided with the Romans against the war with Mithridates.
-In AD 26, Tiberius granted Smyrna the privilege of building a local temple to the emperor (first neokoria).
+A temple dedicated to Zeus Akraios stood on the slopes of Mount Pagus.
+Smyrna also possessed a harbour where the Temple of the Mother Goddess and the gymnasium stood.
+After establishing the Roman Province of Asia in 133 BC, Smyrna was rewarded with various grants and privileges, having sided with the Romans against the war with Mithridates.
+In AD 26, Tiberius granted Smyrna the privilege of building a local temple for the emperor (first neokoria).

-To Christians, Smyrna was one of the Seven churches of Seven churches of Asia.
+To Christians, Smyrna was one of the Seven Churches of Asia.
 A Christian community was established there at a very early time, and bishop Polycarp was among the early Christians who suffered martyrdom in Smyrna at the time of Marcus Aurelius.
 After the Roman Empire was divided into two distinct entities, Smyrna became a territory of the Eastern Roman Empire.
 However, in Late Antiquity, particularly after the foundation of Constantinople, Smyrna entered a phase of decline.

 The studies and archaeological excavations have been very intense in the last three decades.
-The buildings most studied are those from the Agora of New Smyrna which, in its existing form, dates from the Roman rebuilding phase, as well as the Archaic Temple of Athena of Old Smyrna.
-An expropriation process has been continuing in the Agora since 1997 and archaeologists have recently extended the site’s excavation field.
+The buildings most studied are those from the Agora of New Smyrna, which, in its current form, dates from the Roman rebuilding phase, and the Archaic Temple of Athena of Old Smyrna.
+An expropriation process has been continuing in the Agora since 1997, and archaeologists have recently extended the site’s excavation field.

-At the site of Old Smyrna, Archaeologists have recently discovered ashes from the eruption of Thera, on the island of Santorini, that took place some 3,600 years ago.
-About 100 people, including academics and experts from Turkey and abroad, are taking part in the Smyrna excavation.
+At the site of Old Smyrna, Archaeologists have recently discovered ashes from the eruption of Thera on the island of Santorini some 3,600 years ago.
+About 100 people, including academics and experts from Turkey and abroad, are participating in the Smyrna excavation.

-There is still a lot to discover of Smyrna as modern constructions still cover many ancient remains.
-Archaeological works are currently unearthing the Hellenistic theatre which was buried for hundreds of years (see here).
-Another building that has been located is the stadium.
+There is still much to discover about Smyrna, as modern constructions still cover many ancient remains.
+Archaeological works are currently unearthing the Hellenistic theatre, which was buried for hundreds of years (see here).
+Another building that has been located in the stadium.
 After excavation work is completed, the sites will be accessible to visitors.

 - Old Smyrna